 What it would do: AB 15 would establish college savings accounts for every child born a California resident on or after Jan.
 1, 2020 and would require the state to deposit an amount of at least $25 in each one.
 The board could choose to add more funds for low-income children and/or children who have good school attendance.
 The funds could be used for tuition, room and board, or required fees at a college or university.
 If not used, the funds would be returned to the state to be used for other savings accounts.

 Why it’s important: According to the Campaign for College Opportunity, the total cost of attending college in California has more than doubled in the past 15 years.
 The average student loan debt for students who graduated from public and private nonprofit 4-year institutions in California in 2017 was $22,785, according to the Institute for College Access and Success.
-The 2019 budget bill also includes $50 million for children’s savings accounts for college.Bill status: Similar language signed into law in the 2019-20 budget.
+The 2019 budget bill also includes $50 million for children’s savings accounts for college.Bill status: Gov. Newsom signed similar language into law in the 2019-20 budget.